In This Article

 • By Train: No direct rail service, but nearby towns (like Port Jervis, NY) offer train connections with a short taxi ride to Milford.

-Where to Stay in Milford, PA
+Where I like to stay in Milford, PA

 • Hotel Fauchère – Elegant boutique hotel offering fine dining and a rich 19th-century history.